harvard-nrg/lochness/README.md

     └── StudyA
 ```

-All file types that are not encrypted by lochness at rest will be saved under
+All file types that are not encrypted at rest by lochness will be saved under
-the `GENERAL` folder and all encrypted file types will be saved under the
+the `GENERAL` folder and all encrypted file will be saved under the `PROTECTED`
-`PROTECTED` folder.
+folder.

-Next, let's talk about the `StudyA_metadata.csv` file.
+Now let's talk about the `StudyA_metadata.csv` file, which is crucial.

 ### metadata files
 The lochness command line tool `sync.py` is primarily driven off the PHOENIX